-As a result many of these forest stands became over stocked.
-A healthy forest in the San Bernardino Mountains would typically have between 90 and 150 trees per acre while much of the forest has 600 to 800 trees per acre.
-With all of this excess fuel present the fires are difficult to control, often burning so hot that the larger trees are killed, soil is scorched, and wildlife habitats are destroyed.
+As a result, many of these forest stands became over stocked.
+A healthy forest in the San Bernardino Mountains should typically have between 90 and 150 trees per acre, but much of the forest has 600 to 800 trees per acre.
+With all of this excess fuel present, the fires are difficult to control, often burning so hot that the larger trees are killed, soil is scorched, and wildlife habitats are destroyed.

 A great resource for property owners comes from the University of Arizona titled, “Guidelines for Thinning Ponderosa Pine for Improved Forest Health and Fire Prevention (PDF 9.93Mb)."
 This is an extensive hands-on publication to help property owners determine proper tree spacing, age, class, and diversity of size for creating a healthy forest on their own property.
 In using this guide, Big Bear Valley property owners may use the recommended elevation of 6,500 feet and 24 inches as the average precipitation.

-The Big Bear Lake Fire Department offers over-the-phone guidance and/or property site visits to assist Big Bear Lake property owners in completing an evaluation of their property.
-The Big Bear Lake Fire Department can be reached at 909/866-4668.
+The Big Bear Fire Department offers over-the-phone guidance and/or property site visits to assist property owners in completing an evaluation of their property.
+The Big Bear Fire Department can be reached at 909/866-4668.